Allison Pearson: Journalism

-"Jew haters" tweet
+Police investigation

 In November 2024, Pearson was visited at home by Essex Police asking her to undergo a voluntary interview after a complaint that she had incited racial hatred with a tweet posted in November 2023.
 During a period of scrutiny on British policing of pro-Palestinian protests during the Gaza war, Pearson had posted a photo of Greater Manchester Police officers standing besides supporters of former Pakistani Prime Minister Imran Khan's Pakistan Tehreek-e-Insaf party waving the party's flag.
 However, despite the flag including the word "Pakistan", she called the flagbearers "Jew haters" and misidentified the officers as Metropolitan Police officers, citing an incident where that service had not met with an Israeli-advocacy group.
 These errors were corrected by a Community Note and Pearson deleted the tweet.

 After the visit, Pearson wrote a Telegraph column criticising the incident and saying that the police had said it was a non-crime hate incident.
 Essex Police reported The Daily Telegraph to the Independent Press Standards Organisation, saying that it had body camera footage proving that they had never said it was a non-crime hate incident.
+IPSO, however, rejected the complaint, declaring that The Telegraph had taken sufficient care to establish the facts before publication.

-Mark Hobrough of the National Police Chiefs' Council conducted a review of the action of Essex police at their request, and concluded that it was correct for the police to investigate the matter.
-The report said of one of the officers who visited Pearson: "Our view was that the officer's behaviour during this interaction was exemplary."
+Mark Hobrough of the National Police Chiefs' Council conducted a review of the action of Essex police at their request, and concluded that it was correct for the police to investigate the matter; the report said of one of the officers who visited Pearson: "Our view was that the officer's behaviour during this interaction was exemplary."

+In 2026 Pearson brought a defamation claim against Essex Police and Roger Hirst, the police and crime commissioner for Essex, claiming they made statements which falsely implied she had committed a crime.
+Judge Martin Chamberlain ruled on 24 April that her claim could proceed to trial.
+In July 2026, Pearson won her case against Hirst and received a public apology and a five-figure payout from him.